-China has a dashing new hero for our coronavirus times: The ‘Mask Hunter’
+China has a dashing new hero: The ‘Mask Hunter’

 “Mask business and arms business, which one do you prefer?” asks the filmmaker, a Chinese vlogger called Wu Dong who goes by the screen name “Hua Zong.”

-“I love my job,” laughs the bearded military supplier-turned-mask dealer.
+“I love my job,” laughs the bearded military-supplier-turned-mask-dealer.

 Lin’s goal is something called melt-blown nonwoven fabric, the extremely fine, synthetic mesh that creates the inner layer of a mask and filters out virus-carrying particles.

-The shortage of this difficult-to-make fabric has sent prices skyrocketing, to the extent that China has been arresting fraudsters trying to sell inferior product during the crisis.
+The shortage of this difficult-to-make fabric has sent prices skyrocketing, to the extent that China has been arresting fraudsters trying to sell inferior products during the crisis.

 The series came out by chance.